FullMetalNicky/CubemapToFisheye/README.md

 Unity offers a class that renders cubemaps for you, and it's probably more efficient than the one I wrote, but it's limited to cubemaps that are aligned with the Cartesian axes.
 So if you want to model a tilted camera, you're fucked.

 ## Building LUTs in C++
 Currently, I don't have a CMake.
-So you can use my .sln/.vcxproj files in VS2017, or take the source files and create a new porject in whatever IDE.
+So you can use my .sln/.vcxproj files in VS2017, or take the source files and create a new project in whatever IDE.
 Just make sure you link it with OpenCV.

 In orer to create a LUT, you will need to provide LUT builder with an intrisic matrix (k) in a CV_64F format (double), a vector of 4 doubles for the distortionn coeeficients (cv::Vec4d), the resolution of the lens that matches these calibration paramaters and the resolution of the cubemap faces.
 Cubemap face resolution must be a square and a power of 2.
 LUTs can be saved to a folder as binary files, and also be read from binary files.